qaalabs/DE5M4/docs/day1/planning/sprint-planning.md

 For 2-3 of your selected user stories, break them down into specific tasks:

-Example for 'As a customer, I want to view the menu with prices':
+Example for *As a customer, I want to view the menu with prices*:

 - Design menu page layout
 - Create menu data structure